-St Thomas More Catholic High School as an Academy Trust is a charitable company limited by guarantee.
-The Trust has two layers of governance:
+St Thomas More Catholic High School is part of the South Cheshire Catholic Multi-Academy Trust which is a charitable company limited by guarantee.
+The Trust has three layers of governance:

-- The members, who operate at a strategic level with ultimate control over the direction of the Academy Trust, and
+- The Trustees (or Directors), who operate at a strategic level with ultimate control over the direction of the Academy Trust, and

-The functions of the members of the Academy Trust include:
+The functions of the Trustees of the South Cheshire Catholic Multi-Academy Trust include:

 - Overseeing the achievement of the objectives of the company

 - Signing off the Company's financial accounts and annual report

 - Power to amend Articles of the Company and, ultimately, to remove the Governors/Directors

 Overall, trustees usually have much more limited practical involvement in the management of the company than the Governors.